 Back in 2001 – as Dr. Frank N. Furter would put it – it wasn’t easy to have a good time.

 There were few alternatives, for a PC gamer, to full price titles bought on store shelves: the good free indie titles were still far on the horizon and Macromedia Flash wasn’t yet ready for being seriously used by developers on the web.
 If, God forbid, one had the bad luck of being a point’n’click adventure aficionado, there really wasn’t much to do outside of trying to gorge on whatever mediocre title The Adventure Company would start releasing, in 2002, on a monthly basis.

 Until AGS finally hit the scenes.

 Adventure Game Studio (AGS) is a free tool that allows development of fully fledged 2D point’n’click adventures; relatively simple to use and to master.
 It is still currently in use by several developers to publish commercial titles, for example Whispers of a Machine and Unavowed, both of them among my favourite adventures of the past few years.
 Back in 2001, the tool was still in a very early stage, being used solely by indie developers to produce short – and free – point’n’clicks, mostly with handmade 320×200 graphics.

 Still to come were the glory days of AGS, with the release of the fondly remembered Chzo Mythos adventures, developed by Ben “Yahtzee” Croshaw.
 The first title in the trilogy, “5 days a stranger”, would come out only in 2003.
 So, while I too spent my days dreaming of developing my own point’n’click adventure (not with blackjack and hookers, but instead with evil gods and monks, I’ll talk about it someday), I gladly hunted for whatever free adventure I could get my hands on.

 Still, to this day, one of the best free AGS title I played is Pleurghburg: Dark Ages.

 In Dark Ages, detective Jake McUrk is assigned to a mysterious case that has been plaguing the city: who screamed last night?
 No really, the first objective the player is tasked with is talking to the old man who reported hearing the scream and, then, going to investigate the old morgue.
 I swear it gets better: taking a page out of Sierra’s cult classic Manhunter, Jake will discover a series of murders and the evil cult behind it all.
 Spoiler warning, right?

 Let’s tackle the obvious first: this is not a game that has aged well.
 Graphically, it looked already pretty crude back when it was first released, in 2001, and it really doesn’t look any better now.
 Still, I always found that its greatest charm was right there, in how primitive it looked.
 Soundtrack is still one of the best I heard in a AGS title, though.
 While longer songs would have been more appropriate for the gameplay, there’s a full selection of tracks, most of them effused with a vague melancholy while remaining catchy.

 Dialogue is mostly swift and to the point, even though police and detective work are nicely detailed, estabilishing a solid framework akin to what Sierra did with Police Quest.
 Unfortunately, there’s almost no background information for the characters, including our detective and his dear friend, the scientist.
 They do make fun of each other a lot, but little else beyond that.

-The story is also not what I’d call especially refined: the cult’s evil plan hinges on conquering the city of Pleurghburg with acts of terrorism, while walking around the streets dressed in very suspicious cloaks.
+The story is also not what one would call especially refined: the cult’s evil plan hinges on conquering the city of Pleurghburg with acts of terrorism, while walking around the streets dressed in very suspicious cloaks.
 Those very same cloaks that they tend to leave at the murder scenes.
 So, narrative is not really on Sierra’s average level of quality, not even the bad Sierra.

 Then why did I choose Pleurghburgh, of all titles, to celebrate those AGS titles of old?